 Objectives Activities 1.
 Provide ongoing technical assistance, planning, and cost- sharing services to riparian landowners. a.
 Work with landowners and managers in planning for long-term riparian, wetland and near-shore habitat restoration efforts. b.
 Provide technical assistance to landowners and the general public through site visits, workshops and other events. c.
 Support the implementation and monitoring of BMPs in riparian management zones through District Implemented Projects (DIPs), cost share and other funding sources.
 2. Provide opportunities for community engagement and education related to riparian, wetland, and nearshore stewardship. a.
 Actively promote benefits of forest planning and BMPs on the District website, newsletters, workshops, and demonstration projects. b.
 Promote partner opportunities including DNRs Family Forest Fish Friendly Passage Program and others. c.
-Work collaboratively with partner agencies to meet objectives listed in watershed restoration plans and other guiding documents.
-3. Conduct planning and restoration efforts at a watershed scale, focusing on highest priority watersheds. a.
+Work collaboratively with partner agencies to meet objectives listed in watershed restoration plans and other guiding documents 3.
+Conduct planning and restoration efforts at a watershed scale, focusing on highest priority watersheds. a.
 Focus restoration efforts on both a parcel and watershed scale, seeking connections between contiguous landowners. b.
 Continue work in priority watersheds including False Bay Creek, Garrison Creek, Westsound, Judd Cove and other key locations at the intersection of agriculture and Critical Areas.
 4. Continue the development of an island-based riparian restoration workforce. a.
 Engage the Islands Conservation Corps in field labor activities that promote riparian, wetland and near shore health. b.
 Provide opportunities for residents and students to gain specialized skills training and certifications in riparian related fields. c.
 Support incubator opportunities for new business development.

-Goal 5: Habitat Improvement - Conserve and restore critical habitat for species survival and biodiversity, specifically increasing available habitat for pollinator species, Island Marble butterfly and restoring eelgrass meadows to support overall marine ecosystem services.
+Goal 5: Habitat Improvement - Conserve and restore critical habitat for species survival and biodiversity, specifically increasing available habitat for the Island Marble butterfly and restoring eelgrass meadows to support overall marine ecosystem services

-Funding and Partnerships: WSCC, NRCS, USFWS, EPA, RCO, PSP, WSP, SJC, Seacology, UW FHL, Port of FH, FOSJ
+Funding and Partnerships: WSCC, NRCS, USFWS, EPA, RCO, PSP, WSP, SJC, Seacology, UW FHL, Port of FH

 Objectives Activities 1.
 Continue working to establish best practices for restoring and protecting eelgrass meadows. a.
 Increase production of eelgrass seed bank and improve seeding methods to benefit local and regional restoration efforts. b.
 Implement, monitor and report on restoration activities related to eelgrass recovery. c.
 Work toward increasing available seed stock for restoration efforts with the target of harvesting 500,000 seeds by 2025.
-2. Continue working to establish suitable habitat plots for Island Marble Butterfly species recovery and other pollinator species. a.
+2. Continue working to establish suitable habitat plots for Island Marble Butterfly species recovery. a.
 Engage private landowners in efforts to establish protected habitat plots, increase the number of IMB populations and expand range of IMB. b.
-Expand available suitable habitat area through approximately ten new plot sites or 25,000 square feet of protected habitat. c.
-Increase technical assistance, planning and cost-share project implementation with landowners for pollinator habitat.
+Expand available suitable habitat area through approximately ten new plot sites or 25,000 square feet of protected habitat.
 3. Participate in committees and roundtable opportunities to coordinate efforts and establish best practices across partner agencies. a.
 Engage with the Puget Sound Partnership, Local Integrating Organization, Marine Resources Committee, Citizens Advisory Group and others to identify and implement top strategies and actions.
-4. Continue working with partners on landscape-scale restoration of Garry Oak and native prairie habitat. a.
-Engage with ICC, SJCLB, SJPT, SJC, State Parks and other partners to complete Garry Oak release work throughout the islands.b.
-Work with public and private landowners to improve native prairie/pollinator habitat.
+4. Continue working with partners on landscape-scale restoration of Garry Oak habitat a.
+Engage with ICC, SJCLB, SJPT, SJC, State Parks and other partners to complete Garry Oak release work throughout the islands.